Kurt Angle Return: After No-Show At WWE ‘Royal Rumble’ 2017, Here Are 3 Awesome Ways The Superstar Can Make A Comeback

 Kurt Angle and The Undertaker have had a number of pretty notable feuds over the years.
 Their rivalry in the ring was highlighted by the fact that The Undertaker is very effective as a face wrestler and Angle excels greatly at being a heel.
 If The Undertaker does make an appearance in the Elimination Chamber PPV, it would be a great time for WWE to reintroduce Kurt Angle into the ring.

-Interfere in a Wrestlemania 33 WWE Championship Match
+Interfere In a Wrestlemania 33 WWE Championship Match

 Wrestlemania is the WWE’s golden goose.
 It is the PPV of PPVs, and it is watched by millions upon millions of wrestling fans worldwide.
 While the event would most likely be headlined by the title match between a reigning champion and the winner of the Royal Rumble, another title is always at stake due to the WWE’s two-pronged championship system.
 Randy Orton, the winner of the 2017 Royal Rumble, would most likely go for John Cena’s WWE Championship, which means that another match involving the WWE Universal Championship would be held in WM33.

 The title match for the WWE Universal Championship would be a perfect way for Kurt Angle to make his presence known in the ring once more.
 The Superstar, after all, has managed to headline Wrestlemania a number of times in the past, so Angle is no stranger to the WWE’s grandest stage of them all, according to Sportskeeda.
-Plus, the fact that Kurt Angle would be there for the Hall of Fame induction is yet another opportunity for the WWE to reintroduce the Olympic Gold Medalist to the ring once more.
+Plus, the fact that Kurt Angle would be there for the Hall of Fame induction is yet another opportunity for the WWE to reintroduce the Olympic gold medalist to the ring once more.

 Kurt Angle might be turning 50 in a couple of years, but the fact that the WWE Superstar still actively wrestles in the independent circuit until today proves that the six-time champion still has a lot left in the tank.
 With Angle pretty much the biggest free agent in the wrestling business, it would be pretty foolish for the WWE to pass its chance up to acquire the charismatic, talented wrestler for yet another epic run.